umamanipraharshitha/umamanipraharshitha/README.md

 ## 💼 Experience

+**Backend Team Lead @ StellarGateway — SkyBridge Project** *(Hackathon → Project Role)*
+- Earned the role through a **hackathon selection**; led the backend team for the SkyBridge Project
+- Integrated the **NASA API** with **Firebase** to deliver real-time space data to the application layer
+- Architected and managed backend services, coordinated team workflows, and drove end-to-end API pipeline development

 **Full Stack Developer Intern @ Infosys Springboard** *(Sep 2025 – Nov 2025)*
 - Built and deployed a **College Event Management Portal** using the MERN stack with JWT-based Role-Based Access Control (RBAC)
 - Designed RESTful APIs for event creation, user registration, participant tracking, and admin workflows